Table of Contents

 - This vapour is lighter than air and rises up in the atmosphere.

-Image: Water Cycle
+Image:- Water Cycle

 - The temperature of the upper atmosphere becomes so low that the vapour condenses to form water droplets.